Static-Codes/BrowserAutomationMaster/sections/roadmap.md

   You could use the command: `set-element-property "#idp-month__selected" "data-selected-value" "02"` to change the selected month.

 ## User Experience Enhancements
-- Allow multiple visit commands in a single .BAMC script without jeopardizing current functionality.
-- Adding an option for users to copy the path of the compiled script directory to their clipboard.
-- Adding back a config.ini which allows the user to more tightly control the compiler's actions.
 - Allow users the ability to open a new explorer/finder window to that directory, provided there's at least 100MB of RAM available.
-- Clean up error messages to be under 120 characters per line.

 ## LSP (Language Server Protocol)
 - This will allow you to create bamm scripts with syntax highlighting and other features similar to pylance.

-## Android app
-- Port BAMM to android using appium
 ---